Step 1: Google Developers Console ↑ Back to top

 Alternate Method: Go directly to the API Manager > Project > Credentials page.
 There, select Create credentials and click on OAuth Client ID.

-Step 5: Add new Credentials ↑ Back to top
+Step 5: Set Up New Credentials ↑ Back to top

 http://example.com/wc-api/wc_bookings_google_calendar/as the Authorized Redirect URI with example.com being the URL of your web store